 (2) The Literal Determination component has to be made aware of the splitting of tokens into sub-tokens, so that it can decide when and how to merge these sub-tokens.
-Figure 4 shows the workflow of the Literal Determination component with TableNames = {Employees (EMPLYS), Salaries (SLRS) and AttributeNames = {FirstName (FRSTNM), LastName (LSTNM) }.
+Figure 4 shows the workflow of the Literal Determination component with TableNames= {Employees (EMPLYS), Salaries (SLRS)} and AttributeNames= {FirstName (FRSTNM), LastName (LSTNM)}.

 The inputs given to the Literal Determination component are TransOut and best structure (BestStruct) obtained from the Structure Determination component.
 As output, we want to map a literal each to every placeholder variable in BestStruct.
 To do so, we first identify the type of the placeholder variable (table name, attribute name, or attribute value).
 This lets us reduce the number of Literals to consider for a placeholder variable.
 We denote the set containing relevant Literals for a placeholder variable by set B. Next, we use TransOut to identify what exactly was spoken for Literals.
-We segment TransOut to identify a set of possible tokens to consider and form set A. Finally, we identify the most phonetically similar literal by computing edit distance between the phonetic representation of the two sets A and B. Algorithm 3 describes this in depth.
-The worst-case time complexity of the algorithm is $O(n^2m)$ , where n is the length of TransOut and m is the domain size of Literals.
-The space complexity is $O(n^2 + m)$ .
+We segment TransOut to identify a set of possible tokens to consider and form set A. Finally, we identify the most phonetically similar literal by computing edit distance between the phonetic representation of the two sets A and B. This algorithm is described in depth in our technical report [9].
+The worst-case time complexity of the algorithm is $O(n^2m)$, where n is the length of TransOut and m is the domain size of Literals.
+The space complexity is $O(n^2 + m)$.

-4.1 Category Assignment
+A. Category Assignment

 We constrain the space of possible Literals to consider for any given placeholder variable in BestStruct.
 Each placeholder variable can be a table name (category type = T), an attribute name (category type = A) or an attribute value (category type = V).
 Using SQL grammar, we assign a category type to the placeholder variable.
-In Figure 4, the category assigned to x2 is type T, and x1 is type A. Given a placeholder variable in BestStruct, the RetrieveCategory procedure (from Algorithm 3) would deliver the phonetic representation of the relevant Literals.
+In Figure 4, the category assigned to $\times 2$ is type T, and $\times 1$ is type A. Given a placeholder variable in BestStruct, we retrieve the phonetic representation of the relevant Literals.
 For example, if the placeholder variable is of type T, then the set B of phonetic representations for all the table names is returned.

-4.2 Transcription Output Segmentation
+B. Transcription Output Segmentation